Policy Number: IT-20

 Acceptable Use of Information Technology Resources (Operations Manual)

-Requests for an exception to IT Policies & Standards can be submitted via the webform link here: Request a Security Exception
+Requests for an exception to this policy can be submitted via the webform link here: Request a Network Exception.